The Caribbean: A New World

-Once word of a “new world” reached Europe, the British, French and Dutch joined the Spaniards in the Caribbean.
+Once word of a “new world” reached Europe, the British, French, and Dutch joined the Spaniards in the Caribbean.
 The newcomers brought with them diseases like measles and smallpox.
-The Europeans had been exposed to the diseases, so their bodies developed a protection similar to a vaccine.
+The Europeans had been exposed to the diseases, so their bodies developed protection similar to a vaccine.
 When you receive a vaccine, a small portion of a virus is injected into your body.
 Your immune system then learns the disease and prepares for future infections.
 The native people of the Caribbean had no immunity from the European diseases, so outbreaks of measles and smallpox decimated their population.

 Resources: